This week’s Friendly Friday challenge theme is ‘Working Together.’ See more responses here.

 Last Saturday was the Ironman 70.3 race on the island.
 Unlike the Ironman world championship, held here in October, the 70.3 series covers half the distance.
 That means there’s a 1.2 mile swim, a 56 mile bike ride, and a 13.1 mile run.
 However, as with the longer race, Hawi is the turnaround point on the bike leg, so I ambled down to take a look.

-Above: Racers heading in opposite directions shortly before/after the turnaround.
+Top: Racers heading in opposite directions shortly before/after the turnaround.

-Left: Slowing to make the turn.
+Middle: Slowing to make the turn.

 Below: Bottles and trash can only be dropped in certain areas, where volunteers quickly pick them up for disposal or recycling.